Zerobeings/learn/README.md

 > * If a user pays the asking price, the NFT will be transferred to them, and the seller will receive the funds.
 > * Users can make offers below the asking price, and the listing can have multiple offers.
 The seller can choose to accept an offer at any time.

+### First Time Listing for Collection
-To create a listing two transactions must occur.
+To create a listing for a collection for the first time two transactions must occur.
 The first transaction gives permission to the marketplace contract to transfer your NFT upon sale.
 The first transaction is an approval function on the collection smart contract.
 The second transaction approves creation of the listing on the marketplace contract at the listing price specified in the listing form.
 All direct listings are for a duration of 7 days.

 Connect, select "Direct", approve access to and transfer of your NFT to be listed, and approve listing of the NFT.

 <p align="center" width="100%">
     <img width="80%" src="images/createlisting.gif">
 </p>

+### Subsequent Listings for Collection
+A check is performed to determine if permission to NFT collection has been given for your wallet address.
+If this check returns true, then only one transaction is required to create the listing.
+This transaction approves creation of the listing on the marketplace contract at the listing price specified in the listing form.
+All direct listings are for a duration of 7 days.

+Connect, select "Direct", approve listing of the NFT.

 ## Seller